 An Introduction to Economics by Kevin Bucknall is designed for the GCE A-Level (General Certificate of Education, Advanced Level) in the UK.
 It is presented as a .zip file of six .pdf chapters covering basic economic principles, in total over 200 pages of notes.

-This is a course website for Econ 2 as taught by James D. Hamilton of University of California, San Diego.
+This is a course website for Econ 2 (Market Imperfections and Policy) delivered in 2011.
 It contains a course syllabus, problem sets, practice exam papers, slides from each lecture and a series of links to topical economics stories in the news.
 The course is based on the text by Robert H. Frank and Ben S. Bernanke, Principles of Economics, Third edition.
+The original site has been taken down and this link is to the Web Archive's copy.